truenas/documentation/content/SCALE/SCALETutorials/TopToolbar/SettingUpSystemEmail.md

 ## Setting up the Email Alert Service

 The final step to setting up system email and have alerts sent to that system email is to configure the email alert.
+This step will allow you to select the level of severity that will trigger an email to be sent to the email address set in the Email Alert Service.

 From the **Alerts** panel, select the <span class="material-icons">settings</span> icon and then **Alert Services**.